Fast Bayesian Uncertainty Estimation and Reduction of Batch Normalized Single Image Super-Resolution Network

-We propose a Bayesian approach on SISR that produces high-resolution images along with a confidence map of reconstruction quality.
-In this regards, we discuss a short background of Bayesian inference in this section.
-After that, we define our network architecture and its modification for Bayesian approximation.
-We also present a faster and better approach to overcome the difficulties of estimating uncertainty in SISR applications.
-In the end, we discuss metrics to measure the quality of uncertainty.
+We introduce a Bayesian approach on SISR that produces high-resolution images and a confidence map of the reconstruction.
+In this regard, we discuss a brief background of Bayesian inference in this section.
+After that, our network architecture and its modifications are discussed for Bayesian approximation.
+We also present a faster approach to overcome the difficulties of estimating uncertainty in SISR applications.
+In the end, we introduce an uncertainty reduction technique for an unknown test image.